UniMath/agda-unimath/src/synthetic-homotopy-theory/suspensions-of-types.lagda.md

 #### The underlying map of the inverse of the equivalence

+The following function takes a map `X → Ω Y` and returns a suspension structure on `Y`.

 ```agda
 module _
   {l1 l2 : Level} (X : UU l1) (Y : Pointed-Type l2)